-Following the actions taken in respect of previous Health and Safety at Work Act contraventions and with the risk of future claims the council is examining all Transfer of Obligations (TUPE) to ensure applicable management records are in place for future employees.
+Following the actions taken in respect of previous Health and Safety at Work Act contraventions the council is examining all Transfer of Obligations (TUPE) to ensure applicable management records are in place for future employees.
 At the same time historical records are being examined with our insurers to ensure both systems record our obligations correctly.